CTC Continuing Education to hold preview of College for Kids classes

 Youngsters may enjoy classes such as Junior Firefighter Academy (age 5-12), Drawing FUNdamentals (age 5-12), Watercolor Wonder (7-12), Junior Chef Academy (age 5-12), Pamper Me Kids Spa (age 5-12) and the free Lemonade University Entrepreneurship Course (ages 5-12).

-For teens and tweens, College for Kids offers several classes including Dance Fitness (age 10-15), Be Your Own Unique (age 10-17), Fashion Design Camp (age 12-plus), Basic Aid and Babysitter certification courses (age 13-17), Fashion Design (age 12-plus) and Painting with a Teen (age 13-plus) which encourages adults with teen kids to share in a experience creative moment together.
+For teens and tweens, College for Kids offers several classes including Dance Fitness (age 10-15), Be Your Own Unique (age 10-17), Fashion Design Camp (age 12-plus), Basic Aid and Babysitter certification courses (age 13-17), Fashion Design (age 12-plus) and Painting with a Teen (age 13-plus) which encourages adults with teen kids to share and experience a creative moment together.

 Some returning favorites include: